rk4rohankumar/finifi.io/README.md

 # Vendor Form Details

-This project is a subsection of a form designed to take vendor details as input.
-It was developed as an assignment for a company.
+This project is a subsection of a form designed to take vendor details as input, developed as an assignment for a finifi.io.
 The form includes sections to capture various details about the vendor, including business details, location, and account information.
 The project is built using Next.js and TailwindCSS.

 ## Table of Contents
 - [Features](#features)